NPŠO Velika (Training and Forest Research Centre Velika)

 The first scientific researches at the facility were done by prof. Ivo Dekanić, PhD, on permanent experimental plots of 1966, and the first results of these studies were published in the reflection document The Management of the Forests in Slavonia in terms of Silviculture.
 The scientific research as a part of the project Hundred Permanent Plots of the Republic of Croatia with the teams of forest researchers, biologists, zoologists, etc. was carried out by prof. Đuro Rauš, PhD, by establishing two permanent experimental plots: one in the common ash and mountain maple forest and the other one in a typical beech forest.

-Besides, NPŠO Velika has been visited by various societies for natural sciences (Croatian Ecological Society, Croatian Biological Society, etc.), as well as by foreign scientists and experts visiting the Faculty of Forestry of the University of Zagreb for the purposes of work.
+Besides, NPŠO Velika has been visited by various societies for natural sciences (Croatian Ecological Society, Croatian Biological Society, etc.), as well as by foreign scientists and experts visiting the Faculty of Forestry and Wood Technology of the University of Zagreb for the purposes of work.